shanek21/ExercisesInC/reading_questions/thinkos.md

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+_That a name of a file maps to its contents.
+Files are byte-based, while the storage they live in is block-based.
+A file system abstracts this such that a programmer doesn't have to worry about the transformation from byte to block._

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+_The contents of an opened file and how much of the file has been read._

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?

+_By interrupting the process, completing other tasks, and returning when the data has arrived Also, block transfers, prefetching, buffering, and caching._

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the file you wrote is not there.
 What happened?

+_That file could have been written into main memory (but not yet written to disk), which is volatile and becomes lost if power is cut.
+Writes to disk normally only happen when there is at least one block of data to write._

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?

+_Inode can only hold 8 TiB of metadata.
+We need more!._

 6) What is overhead?
 What is fragmentation?

+_Overhead is the space not used by actual data (such as space used by the allocator).
+Fragmentation is the space not used by blocks._

 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?

+_Treating everything as a file, or a stream of bytes, allows programs to become more versatile.
+If a program can accept file input, it can also accept other input sources such as the piped output of another program._

 If you would like to learn more about file systems, a good next step is to learn about journaling file systems.
 Start with [this Wikipedia article](https://en.wikipedia.org/wiki/Journaling_file_system), then